By Daniel Tarade

 The final lines of this composition are also, again, quite deferential, in its claim that “the very last thing” that Dylan would want is to for his song to be interpreted as an attempt to conflate his own journey with Guthrie, who has clearly done “some hard travelin…” The last lines nicely bookends the song, as his first lines mention the nature of his journey.
 For Dylan, “being a thousand miles from my home” is negligible in comparison to the journey undertaken by Guthrie and any construing of Dylan’s burgeoning career with Guthrie’s, now in its twilight, is akin to blasphemy.

 The song becomes quite remarkable with the benefit of hindsight.
-Of course, Dylan has become arguable the most famous and influential in the American musical tradition.
-Over the years, his compositions have become exceedingly ambitious, as he developed both as a describer of the “funny ol’ world” that surrounds us all but also made his mark as a purveyor of normative claims.
+Of course, Dylan has arguably become the most famous and influential individual in the American music tradition.
+Over the years, his compositions have become exceedingly ambitious, as he developed both as a describer of the “funny ol’ world” that surrounds us and also as a purveyor of normative claims.
 For an example of how quickly his songwriting advances, consider "It's alright, ma (I'm only bleeding)," written only two and half years later.
 A songwriting career with the most humble of beginnings.